 You’ve probably noticed this, Ava — seniors don’t just miss the places they used to visit.
 They miss the feeling of being part of something bigger than themselves.
 That’s where Virtual Reality steps in, not as a toy, but as a bridge.
 When we bring local parks and hiking trails into VR, we’re not just giving them a scenic view — we’re restoring a sense of belonging.
 They can sit in a chair and still feel the breeze at Mission Trails or listen to the sound of water at Cuyamaca.
 That’s connection, not escapism.

 What’s powerful is that these aren’t generic landscapes.
 They’re the places they once walked with friends, or where their kids played, or where they stopped on the way home from church.
 That familiarity sparks memory, conversation, and confidence.
-They don’t feel left behind — they feel included again.

 San Diego 4.0 is the world’s first citywide VR for Good project, giving seniors immersive 360° experiences that build connection, dignity, and a sense of belonging.